osmesirius-ship-it/DAX_DA13-DA13x2/docs/INTEGRATION.md

 - Sanitize and log inputs to support DA-8 evidence and incident reviews.

 ## Next Steps
-- Parameterize layer prompts via config to tailor governance per domain.
+- Add schema validation around `reason` responses to avoid malformed JSON from providers.
-- Add optional `reason` side-channel from each layer for audit-only logs.
+- Publish quickstart unit tests that exercise the SDK transports and layer override paths.
-- Provide SDK wrappers (JavaScript/Python) that expose `runDax()` with pluggable transport and retry policies.
+- Package a CLI wrapper that shells the SDKs and emits NDJSON traces for observability stacks.